Category Archives: Danish Royals

 Margrethe and Henri were both guests at a wedding shortly after the first dinner.
 The two chatted at the wedding reception and on the plane ride back to London, as they were seated together once again.
 Upon their return to London, Margrethe and Henri gradually began seeing more and more – and growing mutually fonder – of one another.

-The couple kept a low profile for more than a year, made easier by the fact that Margrethe’s anonymity in Britain.
+The couple kept a low profile for more than a year, made easier by Margrethe’s anonymity in Britain.
 The couple was so private that upon the news that an engagement announcement was imminent, most Danes had no idea their princess had been exclusively dating anyone.
 Frederik was later to say to his daughter of her courtship with Henri, “He came, he saw, and you conquered.”

 The Engagement